gastonoterom/gastonotero-hugo/content/blog/addressing-concurrency-anomalies-in-applications.md

 date: "2025-03-14"
 ---

-_Or, how exploit an infinite money glitch if your bank uses standard Postgres transactions without locks 👮‍♀️🚔💰._
+_Or, how exploit an infinite money glitch if your bank uses standard Postgres transactions without locks_

 ## Table of Contents